 Jerk Soul Is Serving Caribbean Food, with Notes of Chicago, in Hyde Park

 Not far behind Irma, however, became Hurricane Maria, a hurricane that leveled Puerto Rico.
-Woods turned into aware about the impending hurricane, however, did no longer know the way to get out till a friend from St. Louis helped him get a flight again to the U.S. Mainland.
-His changed into the remaining one out before the hurricane.
+Woods turned aware of the impending storm; however, he did no longer know how to get out till a friend from St. Louis helped him get a flight again to the U.S. Mainland.
+He changed into the remaining one out before the hurricane.

 Instead of returning to Chicago, Woods stayed along with his buddy in St. Louis, targeted on reuniting with Spencer.
 The pair nonetheless desired to open an eating place, however now that the islands have been devastated, they knew they couldn’t do it in St. Thomas.
-Something informed him to begin searching St. Louis for space, and within 3 days, he’d discovered a completely renovated eating place awaiting its first tenant in the middle of the Hyde Park community.
+Something informed him to begin searching St. Louis for space.
+Within three days, he’d discovered a completely renovated eating place awaiting its first tenant in the middle of the Hyde Park community.
 Immediately, he knew it changed into the proper match.